 Now you might first of all think I don’t deserve an opinion on this particular topic and maybe you are right.
 I am not a mother, this is very true.
-However, I am a daughter and I am a teacher, every day I am teaching children just like your daughters, so please, humour me and hear me out.
+However, I am a daughter and I have been a teacher, where every day I was teaching children just like your daughters, so please, humour me and hear me out.

 You know those negative, hurtful remarks you make to yourself throughout the day?
 When you tell yourself you are fat or you need to tone up or you are ugly or you need more make up on or you aren’t good enough?
 You know the thoughts and comments I mean, right?